The shift to mutationism is documented in our language

 But my view is that we are not confronting the issues raised by mutationism in a healthy or productive way.
 For instance, we can draw a distinction— superficial in some ways, but useful— between two distinct regimes of population genetics that I describe in The Buffet and the Sushi Conveyor.
 The difference between them is not trivial.
 They have different implications about what controls the rate and direction of evolution, and thus, different implications about what kinds of things are important for evolutionary biologists to study.
 Statements made about one regime can be false in the other regime.
 One regime aligns well with neo-Darwinism, and the other aligns with the non-Darwinian views of Bateson, Punnett, Morgan, et al., and with what Masatoshi Nei means by “mutation-driven evolution”.

-Given that the Modern Synthesis was committed to the buffet view, and that this was what distinguished it from Mendelian-mutationism (see Provine or Stoltzfus & Cable, 2014), shouldn’t this issue be front and center in debate about the status of evolutionary theory?
+Given that the OMS was committed to the buffet view, and that this was what distinguished it from Mendelian-mutationism (see Provine or Stoltzfus & Cable, 2014), shouldn’t this issue be front and center in debate about the status of evolutionary theory?
 Why isn’t this thing as big as the neutralist-selection debate, or the kerfuffle over directed mutations, or group selection?

 Another issue that just doesn’t get attention is the role of mutation as a source of direction in evolution.
 You would think, given that orthogenesis used to be a heresy, that this would be a big deal.
 But it isn’t.